Recurrence, transience and anti-concentration of Rademacher random walks: Anti-concentration inequalities

 \end{theorem}

-Although we will not use it directly, we mention for completeness a key tool in proving many anti-concentration inequalities: \begin{lemma}[Ess\'een's inequality \cite{esseen1966kolmogorov}] If $X$ is a real-valued random variable with characteristic function $\psi$, then $Q_r(X) \le t \int_{-2\pi/r}^{2\pi/r} | \psi(\lambda)| \,\textup{d}\lambda$. \end{lemma}
+Although we will not use it directly, we mention for completeness a key tool in proving many anti-concentration inequalities: \begin{lemma}[Esseen \cite{esseen1966kolmogorov}] There is a constant $C$ such that if $X$ is any real-valued random variable, with characteristic function $\psi$, then \end{lemma} A more general version of this lemma, given in Petrov~\cite[Chapter~3, Lemma~3]{Petrov}, states that for every $r \ge 0$ and $a > 0$,

+Another well-known inequality that serves both as a concentration inequality and as an anti-concentration inequality is the Berry--Esseen inequality, which we state here in Esseen's slightly stronger form. \begin{theorem}[Esseen \cite{esseen1942}, see also {\cite[Chapter~5, Theorem~3]{Petrov}}] Let $X_1, \dots, X_n$ be independent random variables such that $\mathbb{E}(X_i) = 0$ and $\mathbb{E} (|X_i|^3) < \infty$ for $i = 1, \dots, n$.
+Let and consider the cumulative distribution function of the normalized sum,

+Then, for some universal constant $C$, we have where $\Phi$ is the cumulative distribution function of a standard Gaussian. \end{theorem}

 Let us now consider the case where the step sizes are separated.
 Let $Y = (Y_n)_{n\geq 0}$ be the Rademacher random walk with step sizes 1, 2, 3, etc. It is known that for any Rademacher random walk $(X_n)_{n \geq 0}$ with \emph{distinct positive integer} step-sizes, we have the anti-concentration bound